 What Is a Parochial School Today?

-Simply put, a parochial school is a type of private school.
+So, what does parochial school mean?
+Simply put, it is a type of private school.
 To be more specific, it is a private school that has some affiliation with a religious entity.
 Oftentimes, that entity is a church.

 In many cases, that church is a Catholic church.